 - Review Google Analytics data for organic landing pages to see if unwanted subdomains appear.

-- Search Google’s index of your site by using advances modifiers, such as “site:mysite.com -inurl:www” to display all indexed pages on your site that are not located in the www subdomain.
+- Search Google’s index of your site by using advanced modifiers, such as “site:mysite.com -inurl:www” to display all indexed pages on your site that are not located in the www subdomain.

 6. Embrace Schematic Markup

-Implementing structured markup on your website means adding of code to your page templates from Schema.org.
-We’ve written about the benefits of Schema before, but it bears repeating: this is a powerful tool for any business willing to set it up.
+Implementing structured markup on your website means adding code to your page templates using industry standards from Schema.org.

 When properly integrated into your code, this Schema data enables Google to render more effective search results and can positively influence click-through rate.

 Google’s best practices say that a page should load in under four seconds, and the faster your site becomes, the better.
-SEO experts need to quickly identify and correct anything that slows your page speed down.
+As an SEO expert, you need to quickly identify and correct anything that slows your page speed down.

 Start by monitoring the bounce rate, load time, and time on site to understand the health of your site speed.
-You can also use free tools, such as Web Page Test, to identify bottlenecks in page speed.
+Use the page speed insights tool to help with key issues in your content rendering.